kyrylo/pry-theme/README.md

 ### CLI

-Pry Theme has a command-line interface via Pry.
-Currently, it can't do much.
-The only thing you can do is to switch themes on the fly.
-Start Pry and type the
+Pry Theme has a command-line interface available via Pry.
+Just launch Pry and start working with it.
+For example, you can _temporary_ change themes on the
-following:

-    % pry --simple-prompt
+fly:

-    >> pry-theme pry-classic
+    [1] pry(main)> pry-theme pry-classic

-We just temporary changed our current theme to `pry-classic`.
+This will switch your current theme to `pry-classic`.

 ### Creating themes